a7i7/smriti/README.md

 | songs      | 57623              | 15                            | 99       | 29                                  |
 | people     | 88146              | 16                            | 115      | 13                                  |
 | books      | 96608              | 16                            | 131      | -3                                  |

+### Contributions

+Contributions are welcome as pull requests or discussions in Github issues.